RJFeddeler/DrawBotPanel_v2/README.md

-# DrawBotPanel
+# PlotBotPanel
-DrawBot Control Panel is a website served by the ESP8266 WiFi module used as a web server on a drawing robot that I designed.
+PlotBot Control Panel is a web interface served by the Raspberry Pi SBC for a two arm pen plotter.